Nitrajsinh-Solanki/Meeting-Genius/README.md

 ### Processing
 - **Speech-to-Text**: Extracts text from audio using AssemblyAI.
-- **Summarization**: Analyzes the transcription and highlights key points with Hugging face Facebook Bart Large cnn Model.
+- **Summarization**: Analyzes the transcription and highlights key points with Hugging Face's Facebook Bart Large CNN Model.
-- **Image Generation**: Creates visuals based on key points using Pexels Api.
+- **Image Generation**: Creates visuals based on key points using Pexels API.
-- **Audio Generation**: Convert summaries into audio for quick reviews using Deepgram API.
+- **Audio Generation**: Converts summaries into audio for quick reviews using Deepgram API.

 ### Output
 - Text transcription